censorship-course

 In this brief hands on, you will log in to RouteViews and explore the routes available from the RouteViews server to the University of Chicago.

-1. Using a command like dig, find the IP address for the University of Chicago web server.
+1. Using a command like dig, find the IP address for the University of Chicago web server and for YouTube (e.g., youtube.com).

-2. Log in to one of the Routeviews servers.
+2. Log in to one of the Routeviews collectors using telnet.
+For example:

-3. At the Routeviews collector prompt use the command show ip bgp <IP address> to list all of the routes to the University of Chicago.
+3. At the Routeviews collector prompt use the command show ip bgp <IP address> to list all of the routes to the University of Chicago and to YouTube.

 The output includes a significant amount of information, including (among other things) the list of autonomous systems corresponding to each advertised route.

 Going Further.
-Those autonomous systems are listed as numbers, which you can look up using whois -h whois.cymru.com as<#>.
+Those autonomous systems are listed as numbers, which you can look up using the HackerTarget AS IP Lookup tool.
 Try to explore some of the available advertised paths and routes.

 BGP Security: Route Hijacks